Back to Blog

 Q:Can I use my expired green card for I-9?

-A: No, expired green cards are not acceptable for I-9 purposes.
-However, if you have a pending I-90 renewal with USCIS, you may use your expired card along with the I-797 receipt notice as a List A document for 12 months.
+A: No, expired green cards are not acceptable as standalone I-9 documents.
+However, if you filed I-90 (green card renewal) with USCIS, you can use your expired green card combined with the I-797 receipt notice as a List A document.
+This combination is valid for 12 months from the I-797 date.
+If the renewal is still pending after 12 months, contact USCIS for an extension stamp in your passport.

-Q:What if my EAD hasn't arrived but my work authorization is still valid?
+Q:What if my EAD has not arrived but my work authorization is still valid?

-A: If you filed for EAD renewal before your current EAD expired, you may be eligible for a 180-day automatic extension.
-Present your expired EAD with the I-797C receipt notice.
+A: If you filed Form I-765 for EAD renewal before your current EAD expired and the renewal is in the same eligibility category, you qualify for a 180-day automatic extension.
+Present your expired EAD plus the I-797C receipt notice to your employer.
+The employer records this in Section 3 of your I-9 with the new expiration date (180 days after your EAD expired).

 Q:Can my employer ask for specific documents?